-The unaudited, interim condensed consolidated financial statements of the Company, accompanying this Quarterly Report on Form 10-Q for the second quarter ended June 30, 2020 (this "Quarterly Report"), have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+The unaudited, interim condensed consolidated financial statements of the Company, accompanying this Quarterly Report on Form 10-Q/A for the second quarter ended June 30, 2020 (this "Quarterly Report"), have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 The consolidated balance sheet as of December 31, 2019, has been prepared from the Company's audited consolidated balance sheet as of such date.
 In the opinion of management, all normal and recurring adjustments considered necessary for a fair presentation have been included in these interim financial statements.
-However, these interim financial statements should be read in conjunction with the annual consolidated financial statements and notes thereto for the Company as contained in the SGRP's Annual Report on Form 10-K for the year ended December 31, 2019, as filed with the Securities and Exchange Commission (the "SEC") on April 14, 2020 (the "2019 Annual Report").
-Particular attention should be given to Items 1 and 1A of the 2019 Annual Report respecting the Company's Business and Risk Factors, respectively.
-The Company's results of operations for the interim period are not necessarily indicative of its operating results for the entire year.
+However, these interim financial statements should be read in conjunction with the annual consolidated financial statements and notes thereto for the Company as contained in the SGRP's Annual Report on Form 10-K for the year ended December 31, 2019, as filed with the Securities and Exchange Commission (the "SEC") on April 14, 2020 (the "Annual Report").
+Particular attention should be given to Items 1 and 1A of the Annual Report respecting the Company's results for the entire year.
 Except for the change noted below, the Company has consistently applied the accounting policies to all periods presented in these condensed consolidated financial statements.